DanielTelesR/API---Management-System/README.md

 # API---Management-System
 <h1>Order Management API 🛒</h1>
 <h2>About</h2>
 <p>Welcome!
-This project showcases the implementation of an efficient order management API.
+This project showcases the implementation of an order management API.
 With this API, users can effortlessly create, list, update, and delete their orders by providing essential details such as name, order information, address and phone number.</p>

 <h2>Tech stack:</h2>
 <ul>